What happens when you arrive in Lappeenranta and LUT?

 When you arrive, your student tutor will be there to meet you.

 All exchange students are asked to update their arrival information to the Mobility Online system.
 When you arrive in Lappeenranta, you will be met by a local student who will drive you to your LOAS apartment to meet your tutor – a senior LUT student.
-Your tutor will give you the key to your apartment and will help you with practical matters during your first days in Lappeenranta and LUT.
+Your LUT driver will give you the key to your apartment and your tutor will help you with practical matters during your first days in Lappeenranta and LUT.
 Your tutor's contact information will be e-mailed to you in August before your departure to Finland.
 Please note that for the driver and the tutor to be able to meet you in Lappeenranta, you will need to submit your arrival details well in advance.
 If you will not be living in LOAS housing, there will be no pick-up service and your tutor will meet you at the university at a time you agree on.

 Please check that your planned arrival time is convenient for your tutor because each tutor takes care of around six exchange students.
 Your tutor will meet you only in Lappeenranta and only if you have confirmed your arrival.
 Tutoring services are available August 22 and December 30 onwards.